 Myth #1: Fad diets work for permanent weight loss.

 Fact: Fad diets are not the best way to lose weight and keep it off.
 Fad diets often promise quick weight loss or tell you to cut certain foods out of your diet.
 You may lose weight at first on one of these diets.
-But diets that strictly limit calories or food choices are hard to follow.
-Most people quickly get tired of them and regain any lost weight.
+But, diets that strictly limit calories or food choices are hard to follow.
+Most people quickly tire of them and regain any lost weight.

 Fad diets may be unhealthy because they may not provide all of the nutrients your body needs.
 Also, losing weight at a very rapid rate (more than 3 pounds a week after the first few weeks) may increase your risk for developing gallstones (clusters of solid material in the gallbladder that can be painful).
 Diets that provide less than 800 calories per day also could result in heart rhythm abnormalities, which can be fatal.Tip: Research suggests that losing ½ to 2 pounds a week by making healthy food choices, eating moderate portions, and building physical activity into your daily life is the best way to lose weight and keep it off.
-By adopting healthy eating and physical activity habits, you may also lower your risk for developing:
+By adopting healthy eating and physical activity habits, you may also lower your risk for developing type 2 diabetes, heart disease, or high blood pressure.

 Eating fewer than 130 grams of carbohydrate a day can lead to the buildup of ketones (partially broken-down fats) in your blood.
 A buildup of ketones in your blood (called ketosis) can cause your body to produce high levels of uric acid, which is a risk factor for gout (a painful swelling of the joints) and kidney stones.
 Ketosis may be especially risky for pregnant women and people with diabetes or kidney disease.